Andre601/Formatter-Expansion/README.md

 - `1.0.0` First release.
 - `1.0.1` Made placeholder options case-insensitive.
 - `1.1.0` Added `time` option for placeholder.
 This converts the number to a time.
+- `1.1.1` Fix time not working with large numbers
 - `1.2.0` Revorked placeholder pattern to make it more structured.
 Added text formatting options.